Medard-1/Group11_Big-Data/README.md

 - Use a function to perform the task.

 ### 🧪 Example:
-Input: "madam"
+- Input: "madam"
-Output: Yes, it is a palindrome
+- Output: Yes, it is a palindrome
+- OR
+- Input: "run"
+- Output: No, it is not a palindrone